AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/difference-between-buyer-touchpoints-and-buyer-attribution-touchpoints.md

 Learn what defines a Buyer Touchpoint (BT) and Buyer Attribution Touchpoint (BAT), the differences between the two, and answer commonly asked questions.

 The key distinguisher between Buyer Touchpoints and Buyer Attribution Touchpoints is their relationship with [!DNL Salesforce] Objects.
 BTs relate to the Lead, Contact, and Case Objects, but not the Opportunity object.
-Meaning there'll never be revenue associated to Buyer Touchpoints.
+Meaning revenue won't be associated to Buyer Touchpoints.

 While the Buyer Attribution Touchpoint Object related to the Contact, Account, and Opportunity Objects, but not the Lead Object.
-Meaning there'll never be Buyer Attribution Touchpoints tied to Leads.
-The BAT Object is where you'll see revenue tied to specific marketing interactions.
+Meaning Buyer Attribution Touchpoints won't be tied to Leads.
+The BAT Object is where you will see revenue tied to specific marketing interactions.

 Difference between BT and BAT: